DDPM-CD: Denoising Diffusion Probabilistic Models as Feature Extractors for Change Detection: Proposed Approach for Change Detection

-The proposed CD approach consists of two steps: \textbf{(1)} \textit{Training the diffusion model} on a large collection of off-the-shelf remote sensing images to learn the key semantics in aerial images, and \textbf{(2)} \textit{Training a CD classifier} on limited pixel-wise change labels, that takes the deep feature representations from the diffusion decoder as the inputs and outputs the change prediction maps.
+The proposed DDPM-CD approach comprises of two stages: \begin{enumerate} \item \textbf{Self-supervised pre-training of DDPM} on a large collection of unlabeled remote sensing images (Sec. \ref{sec:method-pretraining}).
+This stage aims to learn key semantics from aerial images without relying on labeled information.